caraya/gulp-starter-2021/src/md-content/building-a-multiple-container-application-with-docker.md

 ## Conclusion

 In this post we've talked about building a WordPress installation using Docker.

+What I particularly like is that I have access to the container so I can add and remove themes, plugins and even run the WordPress CLI without having to rebuild the image or have compilers and developer tools installed.

 It is just a beginning exercise to explore how we can use integrate multiple tools and applications into a single Docker-based project.